ethereum/devp2p/caps/snap.md

 - `reqID`: Request ID to match up responses with
 - `rootHash`: Root hash of the account trie to serve
 - `startingHash`: Account hash of the first to retrieve
+- `limitHash`: Account hash after which to stop serving data
 - `responseBytes`: Soft limit at which to stop returning data

 Notes: